First Time User? Enroll now.

 "I was one of 10 children," Cheryl recalls, "and we didn't really get along very well.
 My mom and dad fought a lot, and I'd go to bed crying."

-She began to think her moods might be something more when she was pregnant with her first child.
+She began to think that her moods might be something more when she was pregnant with her first child.
 She found that when she was with others, she felt better.
 She made efforts to see people and get out of the house.

 "I knew something was going on mentally, but I couldn't pinpoint it," she says.